-Employment Support for Service-Disabled Veterans
+Employment Support for Veterans with Service-Connected Disabilities

 Federal Job Preference

-If you are service disabled at more than 10% and can no longer continue your current employment due to injuries, you may be eligible for Vocational Rehabilitation and Employment (VR&E).
+Vocational Rehabilitation and Employment (VR&E) If you’re service disabled at more than 10% and can no longer continue your current employment due to injuries, you may be eligible for Vocational Rehabilitation and Employment (VR&E).

-If entrepreneurship interests you, your disability may qualify you for preference in winning government contracts.
+Start or Grow Your Own Business If entrepreneurship interests you, your disability may qualify you for preference in winning government contracts.
 VA and other Veteran entrepreneur programs can support you through this journey.

 Private-sector employers may qualify for incentives such as tax benefits when hiring Veterans with service-connected disabilities.
 It is good for you to know about this when you meet with VA Employment Center representatives and during the interview process.

 Credentialing and job training will help in your search.
 Check your military transcripts now to be sure they’re accurate.